Skip to main content

 Filter Operators

 By default, all search operators are case sensitive.
-If you want to search using case insensitivity, enter a regular expression or inverse regular expression within /{your-search}/i to invoke case insensitive search.
+If you want to search using case insensitivity, enter a regular expression or inverse regular expression with /{your-search}/i to invoke case insensitive search.

-For example, if you want to search for banana, Banana, or BaNaNa, you could enter description regular-expression /banana/i and any of those would be included.
+For example, to search for banana, Banana, or BaNaNa, enter description regular-expression /banana/i.

 Aggregation